ferasbg/crypton/docs/README.md

-# Crypton: A Formal Verification Framework for Secure, Privacy-Preserving Deep Convolutional Neural Networks
+# Crypton: Adversarial Robustness Verification for Privacy-Preserving, Decentralized Deep Convolutional Neural Networks
 The purpose of this work is to build a system that can formally verify the safety and robustness properties of a deep convolutional neural network in a privacy-preserving approach against formal specifications with abstract interpretation and bounded model checking, while maintaining precision, scalability, and computational efficiency.